loading

 • Some people may feel nauseated and vomit and your surgeon may prescribe medication for the same.

-• Loose stools for a few weeks after the surgery is because your body is still settling in
+• Loose stools for a few weeks after the surgery are because your body is still settling in

 • Slight bruising around the area of the incisions that goes away after a few days